auraphp/Aura.Di/docs/mutations.md

 # Mutate object after instantion

 The _Container_ supports objects to be mutated after it is constructed.
+This is especially useful when you have separate container configs that both need to modify the object that will be constructed.
+Use cases could be adding routes to a router from multiple configs or adding commands to a console application object.

 After the _Container_ constructs a new instance of an object, you can specify which other objects will mutate the original object before locking it.

 Say we have classes like the following: